carbon-language/carbon-lang/docs/design/variadics.md

 the parameter list of a function declaration, phase 3 ensures that the pattern can match _any_ possible value of the scrutinee expression.
 Otherwise, it ensures that the pattern can match _some_ possible value of the scrutinee expression.
-For simplicity, this proposal will focus on the rules for the first case, since it's by far the most important for variadics.
+For simplicity, we currently only support variadic pattern matching in contexts that require irrefutability.

-FUTURE WORK: specify rules for refutable matching of variadics, for example to support C++-style recursive variadics.
+> **Future work:** specify rules for refutable matching of variadics, for
+> example to support C++-style recursive variadics.

 Phases 1 and 2 were described earlier, so we only need to describe phase 3.
-We will focus on the forms of symbolic type that are introduced or modified in this
-proposal: array types, tuple types, and pack types.
+We will focus on the forms of symbolic type that are most relevant to variadics: array types, tuple types, and pack types.

 An array type pattern `[T; N]` matches an array type scrutinee `[U; M]` if `T` matches `U` and `N` matches `M`.
 It can also match a tuple scrutinee type if the